 When the Gateway is restarted, it will disconnect all users, initialize all its interfaces, and load the Operating System Software.

-When you make configuration changes, you may be required restart for the changes to take effect.
+In some cases, when you make configuration changes, you may be required restart for the changes to take effect.

 Broadband